402nd AFSB receives vaccinations while continuing to mitigate COVID-19

-The 402nd Army Field Support Brigade's Command Sgt.
-Major, Adam Lepley, receives his first dose of the COVID-19 vaccine.
+Members of the 402nd Army Field Support Brigade receive their first dose of the COVID-19 vaccine.

 |Date Taken: